vanHeemstraPictures/lighting-fundamentals/README.md

 Imagine the area on a clock of 3 to 9.

+### The Position of the Key Light (the Main Light Source) is (Always) at Position of 4 O'Clock

+Imagine the position on a clock at 4.

 ## The Compass

 Based on 'The Clock and Compass: Master the Basics of Lighting' at https://www.youtube.com/watch?v=vTiQ1bqcK3E